 Most airlines require you to check your stroller at the ticket counter or gate.
 United is an exception.
 United lets you bring a small compact folding stroller on board as long as it meets their size guidelines.
 United does ask that you collapse the stroller before boarding, don’t open it while on board and place it in the overhead compartment or under the seat in front of you.

+The Metro+ Stroller fits most airplane size guidelines!
+It can fit easily in the backseat of even the smallest cars or in the trunk or your Uber.
 If your stroller is small enough and the flight isn’t full, the airline may let you bring it on the plane.
 All you have to do is ask.

 How do you protect your stroller when flying?